sivel/overseer/README.md

 Monitor configurations live at `/etc/overseer/monitors` and each file must have a `.json` file extension.

-In addition to the monitor configurations below, each monitor configuration can also name specific notifiers that it should use such as:
+In addition to the monitor configurations below, each monitor configuration can also name specific notifiers and loggers that it should use such as:

 ```json
 {